Scholarships for Grant Professionals.

-- Grant Professionals Association Annual Conference – offered annually (applications accepted May 1-June 20, 2017)
+- Grant Professionals Association Annual Conference – offered annually (applications accepted June 1-30, 2022)

-- Grant Professionals GPC Exam – offered annually (applications accepted May 16-June 20, 2017)
+- Grant Professionals GPC Exam and CMP Renewal – offered annually (applications accepted April 1-30, 2022)

 The following tips from GPF Board Members, the GPF Scholarship Committee, and #grantchat participants apply to all our scholarship opportunities.

 - Adhere to the GPA Code of Ethics.

 - We are looking for details on the applicant’s professional background in the #grants field.

 - Keep an eye out for applications and due dates.
 Read the application questions carefully before answering.

 - What are you doing for GPA or GPF now (serving local chapter as officer or committee member, writing GPA News articles, serving on a national committee or Board, mentoring a new grant pro, etc.)?
 What will you give back to the profession after receiving a scholarship?